-Stocks rally fizzles after Fed's emergency rate cut
+Stocks seesaw after Fed's emergency rate cut

-The Fed unexpectedly cute rates by 50 basis points
+The Fed unexpectedly cut rates by 50 basis points

-U.S. equity markets returned to negative terrtory Tuesday morning after seeing a brief surge following the Federal Reserve's emergency rate cut designed to cusion the economy from any coronavirus-related fallout.
-The rate cut came hours after G7 leaders announced they would use "all appropriate policy tools" to safeguard against downside risks caused by the crisis.
+U.S. equity markets are wavering Tuesday morning after the Federal Reserve announced an emergency rate cut designed to cushion the economy from any coronavirus-related fallout.

 Continue Reading Below

+The rate cut, which came hours after G7 leaders pledged to use "all appropriate policy tools" to safeguard against downside risks caused by the outbreak, lowers the central bank's key interest rate by 50 basis points to a range between 1 percent and 1.25 percent.

+In a statement announcing the rate cut, the Fed noted the coronavirus "poses evolving risks to economic activity."
+Fed Chairman Jerome Powell will hold a press conference at 11 a.m.
+ET.

-The central bank lowered its key interest rate by 50 basis points to range between 1 percent and 1.25 percent, noting the coronavirus "poses evolving risks to economic activity."
-The coronavirus has sickened at least 88,948 people worldwide and killed 3,043 according to the latest figures from the World Health Organization.
+The coronavirus has sickened at least 88,948 people worldwide and killed 3,043, according to the latest figures from the World Health Organization.

-The Dow Jones Industrial Average, which was trading lower ahead of the Fed's announcement, gained as many as 381 points before returning to negative territory.
-The S&P 500 and Nasdaq Composite also briefly turned green before turning lower.
+The Dow Jones Industrial Average has traded in a more than 700-point range Tuesday as traders continue to digest the announcement.
 The early swings come a day after all three of the major averages rallied from a weekly selloff to post their biggest single-day point gains on record.

 As traders keep an eye on any coronavirus-related developments, they will also be monitoring the results of Super Tuesday primaries that will award 1,357 delegates to the Democratic Party’s presidential contenders.